airgap-it/airgap-web-signer/README.md

 A pure javascript ethereum signer client side offline app.
 Easy to review.
 Uses on purpose CSS only framework (bulma).
 Gets build with browserify.

 ## How To Run

+For a more complete step by step installation instruction and how to do a secure transaction with AirGap Read the following [tutorial.](https://airgap.it/how-to-create-a-complete-transaction-with-airgap-tutorial/)

 ### 1. Install
 `npm install`